What To Eat When Camping?

 We usually go to the local supermarkets, look online to see which ones are closest, and then we go there.

-It depends on our area, but we also sometimes go to large chain stores as they tend to be cheaper.
+It depends on the area we’re in, but we also sometimes go to large chain stores as they tend to be cheaper.
 However, we always try to visit local markets to support the local economy.

 And we try to buy the fruit at market stalls because they are much tastier than in the supermarket!